 - Rolling application process and freedom to determine fundraising and travel schedule.

 - Students are responsible for developing a relationship with the community, acquiring tools & materials and managing bridge construction from start to finish.

 - Chapter projects are eligible for B2P donated cable and safety equipment, access to B2P design manuals and technical mentors, use of B2P branding materials, and a project profile and donation account on B2P’s website.

 To qualify as a Chapter Project, teams must:

-- Submit bridge designs from approval by B2P technical mentor
+- Submit bridge designs for approval by B2P Technical Advisory Board member

 - Supply quality control photos that demonstrate bridge satisfies B2P standards

 For more detailed information on fundraising requirements, scheduling, and team roles, please refer to the University Program Packet.
 For access to the application in Word Document format, also download the Appendices.